Masterpiece (Motionless in White song)

-"Masterpiece" is a song by American metalcore band Motionless in White.
+"Masterpiece" is a song by American heavy metal band Motionless in White.
 Written by vocalist Chris "Motionless" Cerulli, Justin deBlieck, Drew Fulk, Steve Sopchak, and Erik Ron, it was produced by Drew Fulk and Justin deBlieck and featured on the band's 2022 sixth studio album Scoring the End of the World.
 The song was also released as the second single from the album on April 14, 2022.
 The single became the band's first song to reach number one on the Billboard Mainstream Rock Airplay chart.

 Promotion and release

 The song was released on April 14, 2022 as the second single from Motionless in White's sixth studio album Scoring the End of the World.
 The band released a reimagined version of the song on August 26, 2022 called "Masterpiece: Motion Picture Collection".

 Composition and lyrics

 "Masterpiece" was written by Chris "Motionless" Cerulli, Justin deBlieck, Drew Fulk, Steve Sopchak, and Erik Ron and composed by the band.
 The song has been described as a "heavy ballad".
 In a press release, Cerulli said: